alberto64/Book-Script/README.md

 # Book-Script
 A programming language for managing a system that represent a virtual library.
 It utilizes ply for generationg of the lexical analyzer and parser.

+## Requirements

+You need to have
+* psycopg2 module
+* Python on system path

 ## How To run